 In Hinduism, lotus flowers represent that life begins in water.
 The Hindu tradition believes that Lord Brahma appeared from Lord Vishnu sitting on a lotus plant.
 Other Hindu deities are also associated with a lotus flower, such as the Hindu goddess of learning, Goddess Saraswati, and the Hindu goddess of wealth, Goddess Lakshmi.

 Deities like Lakshmi, the goddess of luck; Vishnu, god of protection, and karma; and Saraswati, the goddess of creativity, are commonly seen that sitting or standing upon the lotus.

 For Hindus, the lotus represents our ability to transcend our awareness and expand our souls and eventually evolve.
 It is the realization of inner potential through tantric and yogic traditions.
 It is seen as the energy flowing through the chakras, like the wheel seed pods of the lotus.
 And above the head a thousand flowering petals.

-The Spiritual Meaning of Lotus Flowers in Ancient Egypt
+Lotus Flowers in Ancient Egypt

 The ancient Egyptians had many transformation spells in the book of the Dead.
 Each color of the lotus had its own spell and meaning. the ancient Egyptians who watch the lotuses bloom on the banks of the Nile felt that it had was part of the cycle to transform and resurrect The Dead.